YugangW/gpdb/gpdb-doc/markdown/admin_guide/workload_mgmt.html.md

 ## <a id="priorities"></a>How Priorities Work

-The `PRIORITY` setting for a resource queue differs from the `MEMORY_LIMIT` and `ACTIVE_STATEMENTS` settings, which determine whether a query will be admitted to the queue and eventually run.
+The `PRIORITY` setting for a resource queue differs from the `MEMORY_QUOTA` and `ACTIVE_STATEMENTS` settings, which determine whether a query will be admitted to the queue and eventually run.
 The `PRIORITY` setting applies to queries after they become active.
 Active queries share available CPU resources as determined by the priority settings for its resource queue.
 When a statement from a high-priority queue enters the group of actively running statements, it may claim a greater share of the available CPU, reducing the share allocated to already-running statements in queues with a lesser priority setting.

 The comparative size or complexity of the queries does not affect the allotment of CPU.
 If a simple, low-cost query is running simultaneously with a large, complex query, and their priority settings are the same, they will be allocated the same share of available CPU resources.
 When a new query becomes active, the CPU shares will be recalculated, but queries of equal priority will still have equal amounts of CPU.